beancount/docs/docs/installing_beancount.md

 Appendix<a id="appendix"></a>
 -----------------------------

-**If everything worked, you can stop reading here.** Here I just discuss the various dependencies and why you need them (or why you don’t, some of them are optional).
+**If everything works, you can stop reading here.** Here I just discuss the various dependencies and why you need them (or why you don’t, some of them are optional).
 This is of interest to developers and some of this info might help troubleshoot problems if you encounter any.

 ### Notes on Dependencies<a id="notes-on-dependencies"></a>